kobbydev/qa_test_001/README.md

 - Unit tests for the `normalizeName()` function
 - Integration tests for the `/api/validate-users` endpoint
-- Test coverage: 72.91% statements, 66.66% functions

-For detailed information about the implementation approach, solution details, and metrics, see [IMPLEMENTATION.md](./IMPLEMENTATION.md).

 Good luck, and have fun tracing the bug!